Download in pdf

 Article 1 - the company

-The objects of the public limited company Van Iersel Luchtman N.V. (hereinafter the “Company”) are to practise law and to conduct the profession of lawyer (advocaat), as well as to perform the functions of receiver, administrator, undisclosed administrator, liquidator, executor, arbitrator, binding advisor and mediator.
+The objects of the public limited company Van Iersel Luchtman N.V. (hereinafter the “Company”) are to practise law and to conduct the profession of attorney at law (advocaat), as well as to perform the functions of receiver, administrator, undisclosed administrator, liquidator, executor, arbitrator, binding advisor and mediator.